msergei/nextcloud/README.md

 ```
 Or put your own certificate to ssl folder and rename it to localhost.

-- If you want you can change mariadb user credential in file 'db.env'
+- Copy nextcloud.env.example to nextcloud.env and change credentials there.

 - Start services in project root folder:
 ```